KittiKovacs/winenation/README.md

                 "arn:aws:s3:::kitti-boutique/*"
                 ]

-Clicked on review policy, gave it a name winenation-policy and a description.
+Clicked on review policy, gave it a name "winenation-policy" and a description.
 Then clicked create policy.

 I then attached policy to the group created by going to Groups, selected manage-winenation group.